nextflow-io/trademark/README.md

 "nextflow.[your-company].com/org/etc.").
 * Use for commercial merchandising purposes, e.g. on t-shirts and the like.

-You must obtain prior written approval from the CRG if you wish to use the Nextflow Trademark for any purposes that are not permitted above, including commercial purposes.
-Please contact the CRG on nextflow@crg.eu.
+You must obtain prior written approval from the Seqera Labs if you wish to use the Nextflow Trademark for any purposes that are not permitted above, including commercial purposes.
+Please contact the Seqera Labs on info@seqera.io.

 Please note that the Nextflow trademark may be used for descriptive or reference purposes (referring to the Nextflow technologies and/or community) in accordance with Spanish trademark law.